 Key features of a limited company

 A limited company is owned by its shareholders (usually the directors) and all profits generated belong to the company.
 The company debt remains separate from individuals.

 Advantages of a limited company

 - Directors of a limited company are not personally responsible for the company’s debt.
-If the company goes downhill, the directors and shareholders will undoubtedly be upset and worried for the business, however, the worry stops there.
-Their own personal circumstances will not be affected (eg their mortgages, savings and other personal investments are safe).
-However, if there has been any wrongful trading, this won’t apply.
+If the company goes downhill, the directors and shareholders will undoubtedly be upset and worried for the business.
+But the buck stops there - their own personal circumstances will not be affected (eg their mortgages, savings and other personal investments are safe) unless there has been any wrongful trading.
 If the authorities can prove the directors have been fraudulent, they will be held personally liable.